mgruszkiewicz/isseispace/content/blog/cursed-kubernetes-storage-experiment.md

 ```
 we got our PV on smb share provisioned!

 Now let's enter the pod and do some basic tests.
-As i never used SMB CSI driver before, i was suprised that in `mount` i can see the whole path to smb server, but that makes sense.
+As i never used SMB CSI driver before, i was surprised that in `mount` i can see the whole path to smb server, but that makes sense.
 ```
 / # mount
 [...]